 Amano shrimps are the best solution to the algae problem in an aquarium.
 Be it hair algae or the black beard algae; they can gobble up most algae in a tank.
-So do this feeding frenzy of theirs limit to only algae, or do they consume baby shrimps too?
-Amano shrimps are omnivorous, so the question is not a surprise whether they eat baby shrimps.
+So, does this feeding frenzy of theirs limit to only algae, or do they consume baby shrimps too?
+Amano shrimps are omnivorous, so it may not come as a surprise to you whether they eat baby shrimps or not.

 Do Amano Shrimp Eat Baby Shrimp?